Table of Contents

 Day trading rules under 25k

-By PDT rule, if a trader has less than $25000 in a margin account and creates 4 or more trades in 5 business days broker can freeze his account for 90 days.
+By the PDT rule, if a trader has less than $25000 in a margin account and creates four or more trades in 5 business days, the broker can freeze his account for 90 days.
 Usually, the first trader will get a warning message, and then, if the trader does not stop day trading behavior, the account will be frozen.

-If you have opened a cash or margin account under $25K and wish today’s trade, then this is still possible; you will need to find loopholes with the rule.
+If you have opened a cash or margin account under $25K and wish today’s trade, this is still possible; you must find loopholes with the rule.

-As I stated before, if you have a cash account, then you will be just fine to day trade without leverage and not have to worry about this rule.
-This is a great option since it will encourage you to be smart with your money and take calculated positions.
+As I stated, if you have a cash account, you can day trade without leverage without worrying about this rule.
+This is an excellent option since it will encourage you to be smart with your money and take calculated positions.

-You will also be able to day trade in foreign exchange markets and forex if that interests you.
+If that interests you, you can trade in foreign exchange markets and forex.
 You will be able to make more trades and utilize less money.

-You have opened a margin account and wish to make more than 4 intraday trades with a week.
-In this case, you will need to maintain a balance of at least $25k within your margin account to abide by the pattern day trade rule.
+You have opened a margin account and wish to make over four intraday trades within a week.
+In this case, you must maintain a balance of at least $25k within your margin account to abide by the pattern day trade rule.

 Day trading rules over 25k

-If the trader has a margin account over $25,000 in equity, the trader can apply day trading as many times as he wants, trade without limitations, as long as his or her margin account remains over $25,000.
-If the margin account at any moment drops below $25000 in equity, PDT restrictions can be applied.
+If the trader has a margin account of over $25,000 in equity, they can apply day trading as often as they want and trade without limitations as long as their margin account remains over $25,000.
+PDT restrictions can be applied if the margin account drops below $25000 in equity.

-For example, let’s say that you decide to open up a margin account with a broker and deposit $15,000.
-On day 1 (Monday), you decide to buy and sell leveraged shares of stock XYZ.
+For example, let’s say you decide to open a margin account with a broker and deposit $15,000.
+On day 1 (Monday), you choose to buy and sell leveraged shares of stock XYZ.
 On day 2 (Tuesday), you acknowledge and sell stock ABC.
-On day 3 (Wednesday), you short sell DEF.
+On day 3 (Wednesday), you short-sell DEF.
 Finally, on day 4(Thursday), you buy and sell both ABC and XYZ shares.
-This would be counted as 5 trades in 4 days, which would place you under a pattern day trader’s criteria.
-Let’s say in this scenario; you have $20,000 in your brokerage account; to follow the FRNA guidelines, you would have to deposit an extra $5,000.
+This would be counted as five trades in 4 days, placing you under a pattern day trader’s criteria.
+In this scenario, you have $20,000 in your brokerage account; to follow the FRNA guidelines, you must deposit an extra $5,000.

 Tips for following the pattern day trade rule